Definition, Etiology, PathogenesisTop

 5) Other results include low dehydroepiandrosterone sulfate (DHEAS), androstenedione, and aldosterone levels and a high plasma renin activity (PRA) or renin level (an early manifestation).

-3. Immunologic studies: Most frequently specific adrenal antibodies are measured (antibodies to 21-hydroxylase, less often to desmolase or to 17-hydroxylase).
+3. Immunologic studies and other blood tests: Most frequently specific adrenal antibodies are measured (antibodies to 21-hydroxylase, less often to desmolase or to 17-hydroxylase).
 Antibody levels decrease over time with the disappearance of autoantigens.
 In autoimmune polyglandular syndromes antibodies to the thyroid gland or other organs are present.

 5. Imaging studies: Abdominal radiography, CT, and ultrasonography may reveal adrenal calcifications caused by prior adrenal tuberculosis or fungal infection.
 In the late stages of autoimmune Addison disease, abdominal CT or magnetic resonance imaging (MRI) reveals adrenal atrophy.
 Bilateral adrenal tumors most frequently indicate metastatic lesions or lymphoma.